What is hoarding?

 If you hoard, you might:

-- Enjoy the feeling of acquiring more items
+- Enjoy the feeling of getting more items

 - Feel upset or anxious at the thought of throwing something away

-- Have difficulty in deciding what to keep or get rid of
+- Find it hard to deciding what you may want to keep or get rid of

 What are the dangers of hoarding?

-Hoarding can impact the safety of your home.
-Exit routes can become blocked which is dangerous in case there’s a fire.
-Having an excessive amount of items also means that fires can spread quickly, especially where there are flammable items such as newspapers or cardboard.
+Having lots of items can also mean that fires may spread quickly, especially where there are newspapers or cardboard as these catch fire very easily.
 This is not just a danger to you but also to your neighbours and community.